Chenxy517/EC500_HW2/P1/README.md

 - An independent location processing thread that handles all location and measurement updates asynchronously.

-About more information about the Current Androud system or Platform, please find out the page in Helpful Sections:
+About more information about the Current Android system or Platform, please find out the page in Helpful Sections:

 ### Functionalities:

- - Individualize Compoment:
+ - Individualize Component:

 ---